friggstad/grade-summarizer-403/README.md

 ### Known Issues
 * Sometimes reports a problem as "LATE" for problems submitted close to the deadline.
   * SOLUTION: Go to your Kattis profile and change your preferred timezone to "America/Edmonton".
 You might also have to switch to a different timezone first, then switch back to Edmonton time.
+We guarantee your final grade will be calculated with the correct submission times.
+Again, this is an unofficial tool for you to use.